Kerala style King fish curry made with Kodampuli or Gambodge or Malabar Tamarind.

 - After 25 minutes of cooking, add the ground-roasted fenugreek seeds over the fish curry.

 - Add 1 sprig curry leaves.

-- Cover the pan and keep aside for 15 minutes.
+- Cover the pan and take if off the heat, keep it covered for a few minutes.

 King fish curry